Italian banks' bad debt cleanup to expose bigger capital gap

 With the cash-strapped, outgoing Italian government opposed to a publicly-funded bad bank, lenders are having to devise their own solutions to clean up their books.

-The country’s two biggest banks, Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI), are in talks with U.S. private equity fund KKR (KKR.N) to pool restructured loans in a special vehicle, sources said this month.
+The country’s two biggest banks, Intesa Sanpaolo and UniCredit, are in talks with U.S. private equity fund KKR to pool restructured loans in a special vehicle, sources said this month.

 KKR could take an equity stake, leaving the banks with minority holdings so they can take the debts off their balance sheet.
 Another option would be for the vehicle to issue notes to KKR or other investors with the loans as collateral.